heig-vd-iai/canopen-stack/tasks.md

 - SYNC overflow ?
 - 1013: High res timestamp supported ?
 - how to perform reset ?
+- test with multiple nodes at the same time?

 ## Tasks (OD generator)
 - CLI: EDS file name and node ID